-- 1. Current Passport (must be valid for at least 12 months after the student's proposed date of arrival in Ireland) and a full copy of any previous passports. - 2.
-Welcome letter from university partner (University College Dublin) stating the student's full name, start date, end date, and confirmation of enrollment in full-time education (minimum 15 hours daytime tuition) with an Irish institution, providing details of the course the student will be studying, confirmation of UCD's fees and that they have been paid in full, stating the fee amount and if medical insurance has been taken out by UCD on your behalf.
-The N.U.in Ireland: UCD Program will email this document on a rolling basis starting in June 2021. - 3.
-N.U.in Introduction Letter. - 4.
-A signed letter of application including your full contact details: - a. outlining your reason for wanting to come to Ireland, - giving details of any members of your family who are currently in Ireland, or any other EU Member State,
+Your current passport must be valid for at least 12 months after your proposed date of arrival in Ireland.

+2 | Welcome letter from university partner (University College Dublin)

+The letter must state your full name, start date, end date, and confirmation of enrollment in full-time education (minimum 15 hours daytime tuition) with an Irish institution, providing details of the course the student will be studying, confirmation of UCD's fees and that they have been paid in full, stating the fee amount and if medical insurance has been taken out by UCD on your behalf.
+The N.U.in Ireland: UCD Program will email this document on a rolling basis starting in July 2025.

+3 | N.U.in Program introduction letter

+4 | A signed letter of application including your full contact details: